 There are no exemptions from the separation-fromservice requirement if you're under normal retirement age or you received a retirement incentive.
-There is a narrow exemption if you meet all of these requirements:
+There is a narrow exemption if you meet all these requirements:

-- You're over normal retirement age. - Your appointment is necessary to fill a critically needed position. - You did not receive a financial incentive to retire. - Your retirement was not the cause of the need to acquire your services.
+- You have reached normal retirement age. - Your appointment is necessary to fill a critically needed position. - You did not receive a financial incentive to retire. - Your retirement was not the cause of the need to acquire your services. - Your school district did not have reduction-in-force layoffs within the prior 18 months.

-Your employer must submit documentation substantiating your eligibility for this exemption to us.
+Your employer must submit documentation substantiating your eligibility for this exemption to us and must provide copies of that documentation to the union representing school district employees.
 We are unable to process exemption requests for active members.
-Within 30 calendar days after we receive all the required documents, we will review the required documents, and if the exemption is approved, we will let you and your employer know.
+Within 30 calendar days after we receive all the required documents, we'll review the required documents, and if the exemption is approved, we'll let you and your employer know.
 Your employer must submit the documentation well before your expected start date to allow time for us to confirm whether you're approved for an exemption before you start working.